aj07/composer-wiki/Composer-Solution-For-v1.md

 `composer network ping -n my-network -p hlfv1 -i admin -s adminpw`
   - my-network: The name of the network to test
   - admin: The user name of the admin is `admin`
-  - adminpw: The password of the user admin
+  - adminpw: The password of the user, admin

 Which should give the following output: